alberto-valdeolivas/RWR-MH/README.md

-# Random Walk with Restart on Multiplex and Heterogeneous Biological Networks
+# RWR-H and RWR-MH

+Random walk with restart on multiplex networks (RWR-M) and random walk with restart on multiplex and heterogeneous networks (RWR-MH).